timicoltd/ServiceHub-Developer/examples/curl/request/README.md

 ### Response Object

-The expected response would be a JSON Object containing the newly created Call (To be triaged into a Request).
+The expected response would be a JSON Object containing the newly created Call (to be triaged into a Request by Timico Staff).

 ```json
 {